Kwanzaa is an annual celebration of African-American culture that lasts from December 26 to January 1, ending in a communal feast called Karamu.

 Kindergarten through 8th grade (Ages 5 – 13)

-KWANZAA is an African-American celebration of family, community and culture.
-Youth participants will learn about the principles of KWANZAA by working with local, visual, and performing artists.
-There is something for everyone at the 2021 Winter Academy.
+There is something for everyone at the 2025 Winter Academy.
 Find registration details on the website.

 Presenters for the event include: